AlgebraicJulia/GATlab.jl/docs/src/concepts/overview.md

 The practical downside to this is that if you want to store several morphisms that have the same domain/codomain, you have to redundantly store the domain and codomain.
 So although a C-set consists of a collection of objects and morphisms in `FinSet`, we do not actually define it in this way in Catlab, because we don't want to redundantly store the objects in each morphism.

-In Gatlab, we fix this in the following way.
-When you declares a model in Gatlab, you associate types to it that correspond to the "bare" data.
+In GATlab, we fix this in the following way.
+When you declares a model in GATlab, you associate types to it that correspond to the "bare" data.
 I.e., we would just associate `Vector{Int}` to `Hom` in an implementation of `FinSet`.
 Then various methods expect you to pass in the domain and codomain of a morphism in addition to the data of the morphism, rather than assuming that you can infer the domain and codomain from the data.

 Mathematically, we interpret this by saying that we interpret the dependent types as *indexed*.
 That is, we assign a set to each pair of objects, *and those sets can intersect*.
 I.e., `Hom(a,b)` could intersect non-trivially `Hom(c,d)`.
 So whenever we handle a morphism, we need external data that tells us what the domain and codomain is.